TroelsMortensen/CodeLabs/Tutorials/EERDiagramInAstah/005 Simple relationships.md

 # Simple relationships

 Relationships are drawn with an association line without end arrows like this.
 The drag direction (from -> to) is relevant.
+Below it's _from_ student _to_ course.

 ![](CreatingRelationship.gif)